thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesCertificationTrainingCourse.md

   * Swagger (OpenAPI), Zipkin (API Tracing Libraries)
   * Docker (Supported by Linux Based OS/System) (Not usually supported in Windows, but you need to do by Virtual Box and inside install Ubuntu/Linux OS)
   * Sir has Google Cloud account, where he will host himself.
 He will setup virtual Machine there only, and install Docker there.
-  * You can take free google cloud Free tier account, with 300$ free usage, 3 months free subsriptions.
+  * You can take free Google Cloud Free tier account, with 300$ free usage, 3 months free subsriptions.
 Take when docker class is started, that time you can do
   * Once you done with docker, then close/delete the instance else you will be charged.
-* First three lectures will be only understanding the architecture, from fourth class we will doing hands-on code and practical.
+* First three lectures will be only about understanding the architecture, from fourth class we will doing hands-on code and practical.
 * START with MICROSERVICES Architecture
   * Microservices Architecture: Small services (To achieve some business functionality).
   * So Previously: Like if we need to do some functionality, let's say we want to measure the distance between two places, then we make class and write functionality there
-  * and other client will take the jar file of it and used it's functionality by keeping it in some central folder.
+  * and other client will take the jar file of it and use it's functionality by keeping it in some central folder.
   * But NOW what we do is we make services and host it somewhere, and then other clients will just use our functionality by calling the services.
-  * In jar client can know about whole code implementation, whereas in API the code are hidden from client.
+  * In jar client can know about whole code implementation, whereas in API the code is hidden from the client.
   * APIs can be reachable only using Web/Internet, hence they are called web services.
+They can be also accessed through URLs only
-  * Different way of Implementing WebServices: RESTful Web Services (We will be using this only) and SOAP based webservices.
+  * Different way of Implementing WebServices: RESTful Web Services (We will be using this only) and SOAP-based webservices.
 (HTTP is Protocol to connect Webservices)
-  * Monolithic Architecture : All code services code in same project.
+  * Monolithic Architecture: All code services/modules are bundled in the same project jar/war file.
+     * (J2E based or Spring MVC) (You Create Java Packages: Users, Payments, Products, Orders etc within same project)
+     * Each of these packages will contain classes like APIs, controllers, SQL, etc in same for each Package.
+     * When you build this maven, you will get one jar/war file and then deploy it in application servers.
+     * jar examples like APIs, simple Java class projects, etc
+     * war is like web applications, need a website to run
+     * Advantage: Simple Project, 1 server only - so cost-effective.
+     * Disadvantage:
+     * 1. Tight Coupling :  Users, Payments, Products, Orders since all of them in same Project.
+Lets say we have some frequent enhancements in Product Module only so we will be taking
+     * some changes and test all other modules also, so this way we keep on doing however other modules no changes is required.
+So due to some product change functionality is not
+     * allowing to do other functionality, as it is tight coupled, customer are unable to make payments. so this way one module is affecting other module as they are tightly
+     * coupled, so this way we are disturbing other code. so this type of issue can come.
+     * 2. Scaling Issue: let's say if we have more request is coming for Product Service, but not for Payments and Orders.
+Example 900 request only for Products but not ordering them.
+     * So we need to scale up Product as servers will be loaded as more request are coming. which in monolithic we can't specifically scale for Product only, whereas in microservices
+     * we could have only scale the Product services, as there they are not tightly coupled.
+     * So scaling means to increase more load and handle more client request, we need to increase more RAM and CPU within Server which in turn will increase the capacity of machine/server
+     * So this is called Vertical Scaling.
+So we can go upto 64 GB of RAM as much as high.
+     * So there is Horizontal Scaling, here we increase the number of Instances (VM), Like multiple TomCat Server running in different Instances/VMs/EC2 Instance.
+     * And in between we can keep Load Balancer, Load balancer will distribute the load, Load Balancer uses round robin, Algo etc will distribute the request.
+     * So in horizontal scaling, you can create as many as instances, whereas in Vertical Scaling, you can't go beyond 128 GB Max. so horizontal scaling is better.
+     * So we want only scaling for Products Module, hence independent scaling is not possible in Monolithic as they are tightly coupled.
+     * so this limitations led to Service Oriented Architecture called Microservies.
-  * Microservices Architecture : Services are prepared separately in any code language, and connected by using webservices.
+  * Microservices Architecture: Services are prepared separately in any code language, and connected by using webservices.